 I’m on team easy when it comes to Chatbooks.
 I get an email when my book is almost full and I’ll pop on and exclude the pictures I don’t want to be printed (I post some food/blog stuff on IG and I don’t want them printed, so I excluded those by a few little taps on my phone and then I get sent a book of pictures of my kids and farm and family).
 They are cheap enough that I don’t care if my kids look through these on their own (you can reorder books as needed).
 They stay on my hutch and the kids can look at them at their pleasure.
 The picture and print quality are great and Instagram pictures are always pretty because of all those nice filters.
 Chatbooks will make a journal keeper out of anyone.
 I’d sign up for Instagram just to use Chatbooks if I were you.
 If you enter that little code I provided when you sign up your account (or place an order) you’ll get your first book FREE, and I get a $1 credit towards my own books (if you feel so inclined).
 A little photo book that makes itself?!
 Everyone can do this one!

 Write your daily something on a calendar and keep the calendar.

 Anything that works for you as long as you are doing it!

 In an effort to become a better journal writer (and blogger too!
 It kind of goes together).
 I purchased Keeping a Journal You Love last year.
 It’s a great little resource for improving your writing.
 I’d say that writing is actually not a strong point for me, but that doesn’t mean that I can’t improve it.
-Along that note, I don’t think that journals are meant to be gorgeous creative and well written pieces.
+Along with that note, I don’t think that journals are meant to be gorgeous creative and well-written pieces.
 They are meant to be you.
 You on paper.
 There’s nothing wrong with being poor at grammar and spelling and still keeping a journal.
 I’m living proof of this.